JorgeSarricolea/JavaScript-and-Testing-from-Scratch-Course/README.md

 Jest is a popular JavaScript testing framework that is widely used for testing JavaScript applications, including Node.js projects, React components, and other JavaScript libraries.
 It is maintained by Facebook and provides an intuitive and powerful testing environment.

 ### Stage 10.
 Doing a Technical Test!
 (1 - 2 hours).
+I have a repository specifically prepared for this part of the course.
+You can [click here](https://github.com/JorgeSarricolea/JavaScript-Testing) to access the guide.

 This is a common technical test that is required when applying for a web developer job.
 We will put into practice everything you have learned in this course.
 Are you ready for the test?